hamstah/apitools/README.md

 Class to generate invalid data for a given schema

+Basically does the opposite of datagenerator.
+WIP, needs documentation and examples.
 ---

 # modelgenerator

-Base class to generate models from a schema
+Base class to generate models from a schema, nothing too visible on its own, check `resourceserver`.

 ---

 # flasksqlalchemymodelgenerator

-Generate SQLAlchemy models to be used with flask-sqlalchemy from a schema
+Generate SQLAlchemy models to be used with flask-sqlalchemy from a schema.
+Uses `modelgenerator`.
+Used in `resourceserver` to store and query items.

 ---